At just 22 years of age, Liam Henry has far more interests than just the stock-standard hobbies many other fellow footballers share.

 Sure, there’s the usual stuff.
 Like many, he unsurprisingly loves his golf and can easily spend a whole day on the green, loves binge-watching shows on Netflix and has an affinity for the country classics of Alan Jackson and newer hits of Luke Combs.

 Beyond that though is a drive few others his age possess.
-He has hopes to become “a great entrepreneur” through his fashion business, Tied To Culture - already booming before it hits the Melbourne market later this year - and similarly prove his wares in his colours this season, but above all, his desire to use anything and everything as motivation.
+He has hopes to become “a great entrepreneur” through his fashion business, Tied To Culture - already booming before it hits the Melbourne market later this year - and similarly prove his wares in his colours this season.
+But above all is his desire to use anything and everything as motivation.
 Even the "usual stuff".

 Not much is wasted for Henry.
 Watching shows on Netflix have their own purpose beyond mindless entertainment; listening to a song’s lyrics more than just enjoyment, but inspiration for his AFL career.